MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-schedule-pipeline-job.md

 1. If desired, you can modify the job inputs/outputs and runtime settings for the future jobs triggered by the schedule.

-1. Select **Review + Update** to finish the update and by notified when the update is complete.
+1. Select **Review + Update** to finish the update and be notified when the update is complete.

 After the update completes, you can view the new job definition in the schedule detail page.
 The schedule now triggers different jobs.